rodrigobluee/DeeperSystems-NN/readme.txt

 	The inception_v3.pb was used to build the model.
 	The trained_model.pb is the trained model.
 	The image directories - train and test - should be in the root.
+	I used 10000 training times with 500 batch size images.
+For lack of time to analyze the best amount.

 Libraries:
 	Tensorflow, cv2.